-If there’s no improvement in how you feel after a few days, you should contact your GP.
-In the meantime, to relieve your nausea you can try:

-Your GP may prescribe anti-nausea medication and, if required, will recommend treatment for the underlying cause of your nausea.
+If there is no improvement in how you feel after a few days, you should see your GP.
+They may prescribe anti-nausea medication and, if needed, will recommend treatment for the underlying cause of your nausea.

 If your nausea is a side effect of medication, your GP or consultant may prescribe a different medication or change your dosage.